Paying off a mortgage early – your options

 Investments

 Selling investments to pay off your mortgage is unlikely to be a sensible move.
 Your investment portfolio is designed to meet your longer-term objectives, which could be disrupted by selling assets to fund short-term needs.
-By leaving your investments untouched, your portfolio will have the opportunity for further long-term growth and will be able to harness the full power of compound returns.
+By leaving your investments untouched, your portfolio will have the opportunity for further long-term growth potential and will be able to harness the full power of compound returns.
 This is when you get returns on your returns as well as on the initial capital, and it can be very powerful over long periods.

 Pension tax-free lump sum